smulhall1337/Cindys-Site/README.md

-# Cindys-Site
+# Site-Template
-Personal Website for a friend
+A site template to be used for many people

 # Usage